 Touch Tours - Touch Tours, in collaboration with the Sight Center, are a free tour designed for the sight impaired to engage with works of art.
 Each tour includes the opportunity to touch sculptures in the TMA galleries and have a guided discussion with trained docents.
 All tours are docent-led and must be scheduled in advance.
 For more information or to schedule a tour, please contact the Learning and Interpretation Office at firstname.lastname@example.org.

-Touch Tours, in collaboration with the Sight Center, are a free tour designed for the sight impaired to engage with works of art.
+Touch Tours, in collaboration with the Sight Center, are a free tour designed for blind and low vision guests to engage with works of art.
 Each tour includes the opportunity to touch sculptures in the TMA galleries and have a guided discussion with trained docents.
 All tours are docent-led and must be scheduled in advance.
 For more information or to schedule a tour, please contact the Learning and Interpretation Office at email@example.com.